Blue riverdamsel: Distribution

-and Asia: Bangladesh, China, Guangxi, Hong Kong, Hainan, Indonesia, India, Japan, Sri Lanka, Myanmar, Malaysia, Philippines, Peninsular Malaysia, Singapore, Thailand, Taiwan, and Viet Nam.
+This species can be found in India and Sri Lanka.

 Description

 It is a medium-sized damselfly with pale blue eyes, dark on top.
 They grow to 38mm in length.
 Its thorax is azure blue with black, broad dorsal stripes and narrow humeral stripes.
 Abdominal segments 1 and 2 are blue with black marks on the dorsum.
 Mark on segment 2 looks like a chalice or thistle-head.
 Segments 3 to 7 are black on dorsum and blue on the sides.
 Segments 8 and 9 are blue; 8 with a thick and 9 with a thin black apical annules.
 Segment 10 is black on dorsum and blue on the sides.
 Superior anal appendages are of the same length of segment 10; black and divided at the apices.

 Eyes and thorax of the female is bluish green, suffused with orange, marked as in the male; but black is replaced by orange.
 Color of the abdomen is similar to the male; but paler.
 Segments 8 and 9 are also black with fine apical blue rings.
 Segment 10 is pale blue.